 The region boasts a couple of New England’s iconic ski areas—Sunday River and Sugarloaf—and some of America’s best Nordic ski terrain.
 At the end of a chilly day of fun, you’ll find excellent restaurants and fine lodging that fits every budget and taste.
 Here are our choices for nine amazing adventures that make Maine’s Lakes and Mountains region your best winter destination.

 1. Downhill Skiing

 The area is a downhiller’s playground, home to some of New England’s iconic resorts along with smaller mid-sized areas.
 Sugarloaf offers gentle terrain for novice skiers but shines with challenging above-treeline skiing, steep runs, glade skiing, and frosty views that stretch from Mount Washington to Katahdin.
 Sunday River is famed for its fabulous snow with groomed runs, diverse terrain, and 135 trails and glades spread over eight mountains.
 Black Mountain Ski Resort, known for Nordic skiing, now shines with its downhill slopes, 1,380 feet of vertical drop, fun glade skiing, and affordable lift tickets.
 Lost Valley Ski Area has family-friendly slopes, a busy ski school, and a tube park.
-Shawnee Peak, Maine’s oldest ski resort, offers ski and snowboard terrain, and 19 trails for night skiing.
+Pleasant Mountain, Maine’s oldest ski resort, offers ski and snowboard terrain, and 19 trails for night skiing.
 Mt.
 Abram Ski Resort, one of Maine’s best mid-sized mountains, is an alternative to bigger neighbor Sunday River with 44 trails and acres of beginner slopes at Westside.

 2. Nordic Ski Touring